JasonX1250/tuner/docs/milestone2.md

 | playlists | Array[String] | List of links to playlists to add the media to |

 > ***savePlaylist***
-Saves the collection of converted media to user's account
+Saves the collection of converted media to user's account and returns a string representing the Id of the saved playlist (-1 if failed to saved playlist)

 | Parameter | Type | Description |
 |-----------|------|-------------|